Reserve Outdoor Space

 - Block party permit

 - Food selling permit

-Consult with your CSL advisor to discuss which permits are required for your event.
+Consult with your advisor in the Center for Student Involvement to discuss which permits are required for your event.

 Security & Safety